Category Archives: German Royals

 • Princess Eleonore of Lippe-Weissenfeld (1913 – 1964), married Adolph Sweder Hubertus, Count of Rechteren-Limpurg, had two one son and one daughter

 On April 26, 1922, in Büdingen, Germany, Anna became the second wife of Leopold IV, the last Prince of Lippe, the pretender to the throne of the Principality of Lippe.
 Following the German Empire’s defeat in World War I and the German Revolution of 1918-1919, Leopold IV was forced to renounce the throne on November 12, 1918, by the Lippe People’s and Soldiers’ Council.
-However, Leopold negotiated a treaty with the new government that allowed his family to remain in Lippe.
+However, Leopold negotiated a treaty with the new government allowing his family to remain in Lippe.

-Leopold and Anna had one son Armin Leopold Ernst Bruno Heinrich Willa August:
+Leopold and Anna had one son:

 Leopold’s first wife Princess Bertha of Hesse-Philippsthal-Barchfeld died in 1919 and upon her marriage to Leopold in 1922, Anna became the stepmother of Leopold’s five children from his first marriage: